 Several years ago I took my first trip across the country to Walt Disney World.
 As a lifelong Disneyland visitor going to Disney World, I didn’t think anything of going to this new-to-me Disney park.
 Wow, what a wake-up call that was!
 Not only are the Disney World parks totally different than Disneyland, procedures like Fastpass+ and Advance Dining Reservations vary dramatically.

 As an example, in the excitement of my first Disney World trip I neglected to schedule the Magical Express bus back to the airport at the end of my vacation.
 A hurried taxi cab so we wouldn’t miss the flight and $80 later, I’d learned my lesson about not skimping on the Disney vacation research!

-Please note that some of the park attractions and features mentioned in this article may be changed or amended in 2020.
+Please note that some of the park attractions and features mentioned in this article may be changed or amended while taking the current health climate in mind.
 For additional details on Disney parks reopening as well as the thoughtful safety measures that the Disney resort hotels will be taking, read this post about taking kids to Disney parks after reopening.

 Book Walt Disney World 2021 Now!

-Disney World vacation packages have just reopened sales for 2020.
-In addition, you can now book ahead into 2021.
+Disney World vacation packages have just reopened sales and you can now book ahead into 2021.
 Request a complimentary vacation quote through my travel partner Get Away Today.

 Need to Know Before You Go!

 This article will offer specific tips for planning your first Disney World trip.
 I’ll be talking about the four parks that make up the Disney World resort, creating a vacation budget, Magic Bands and lots more.
 If you’re going to Disneyland, be sure to read that post, Ultimate Guide to Planning a First Disneyland Vacation.